Unusual Malaysian Drinks You Want To Try

 The taste of the White Coffee is thick and aromatic.

-Whenever you happen to be in Ipoh, be sure to try the Pak Ko Pi.
+Whenever you happen to be in Ipoh, try the Pak Ko Pi.

 Malaysian Milo Culture